Last edited 01/05/2026

 Does Lai Moy offer in-person appointments?

-No, but people in Pennsylvania can book Lai Moy for virtual appointments (teletherapy).
+No, but people in Pennsylvania and New Jersey can book Lai Moy for virtual appointments (teletherapy).

 Does Lai Moy offer online therapy?

-Yes, Lai Moy offers online therapy via video sessions and phone sessions to people in Pennsylvania.
+Yes, Lai Moy offers online therapy via video sessions and phone sessions to people in Pennsylvania and New Jersey.

 How quickly can I see Lai Moy?

 Lai Moy typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Lai Moy speak?